+Domestic violence assault is more common than one may think.
 According to a 2014 report published by the Bangor Daily News, domestic violence is the root cause of more than 50% of all murders committed in the State of Maine.

 That means that more murders are committed by spouses or domestic partners than are committed during drug deals gone bad or random acts of violence.

-Call 207-571-8146 or contact us online to schedule a consult with one of our highly skilled criminal defense attorneys today.
+Call 207-571-8146 or contact us online to schedule a consult with one of our highly skilled criminal defense & OUI lawyers, serving Southern Maine, today.

 Table of Contents

-Definitions of Domestic Violence Assault
+Domestic Violence Assault in Maine

 In order for a crime of domestic violence to be charged, there must be a finding that the Defendant and Victim are either dating partners or household or family members.
-If the “victim” is neither a family member or a dating partner, then it would be a crime of assault only; not domestic violence.
+If the victim is neither a family member or a dating partner, then it would be a crime of assault only; not domestic violence.

 In addition, in order to constitute an assault under Maine’s domestic violence laws, the conduct must be assaultive or offensive in nature.
 An example of offensive physical contact would be spitting on your spouse or throwing a drink in her face.
+While he or she may not have suffered any type of “bodily injury”, the conduct would certainly constitute offensive physical contact and would thus qualify as a crime of Domestic Violence.

 Crimes of Domestic Violence are also commonly referred to as mens rea offenses.
 That means that they are crimes where the defendant’s culpable state of mind must be proven by proof beyond a reasonable doubt.

-In Maine, the prosecutor must prove that the conduct (whether it is injurious or offensive physical contact) was committed intentionally, knowingly or recklessly.
+In Maine, the prosecutor must prove that the conduct (whether it is injurious or offensive physical contact) was committed intentionally, knowingly, or recklessly.
 A complete defense to the state of mind of intent or knowledge includes the defense of self-intoxication.

 Unfortunately, self-intoxication is not a defense to the reckless element that is commonly charged in Domestic Violence Assault cases.

-With that said, while it is becoming increasingly common to see women charged with Domestic Violence Assault here in Maine, it is still a rare event when compared to the number of men charged with that crime.
+With that said, while it is becoming increasingly common to see women charged with Domestic Violence Assault here in Maine, it is still a rare event when compared to the number of men charged with the crime.

-Call 207-571-8146 or contact us online to schedule a consult with one of our highly skilled criminal defense attorneys today.
+Call 207-571-8146 or contact us online to schedule a consult with one of our highly skilled criminal defense & OUI lawyers, serving Southern Maine, today.

 Penalties for Domestic Violence Assault in Maine